Sweet Potato Hash

 Diced sweet potato, a diced red bell pepper and a diced onion on a cutting board.

-Wash, peel, and dice 1 1/2 lbs. of sweet potatoes.
-Dice one onion and one red bell pepper.
-Set the vegetables to the side.
+Prep the veggies: Start by washing, peeling, and dicing 1½ lbs. of sweet potatoes.
+Then dice one onion and one red bell pepper.

 Ground sausage and diced onion in a nonstick skillet.

-In a large skillet, crumble 8 oz. of breakfast sausage and cook over medium heat.
+Brown the sausage: Crumble 8 oz. of breakfast sausage into a large skillet, and cook over medium heat.
 Cook the sausage until it’s almost completely browned.
-Add the diced onion and continue cooking until the onion is translucent and the sausage is fully browned.
+Now add the diced onion and keep cooking until the onion is translucent and the sausage is fully browned.

 Browned sausage and onion in a nonstick skillet.

-Remove the cooked sausage and onions to a separate plate and set it to the side.
+Transfer the cooked sausage and onions to a separate plate and set them to the side.

 Diced and cooked sweet potatoes in a nonstick skillet.

-In the same skillet, add 1/2 Tbsp of cooking oil and the diced sweet potatoes.
+Make the hash: In the same skillet, add ½ Tbsp of cooking oil and the diced sweet potatoes.
 Cook the sweet potatoes over medium heat for 10-12 minutes.
 Stir occasionally but not too often so the sweet potatoes have a chance to brown and caramelize.
-Don’t worry if the sweet potatoes are not fork tender at this point as they will continue to cook in the next step.
+Don’t worry if the sweet potatoes are not fork tender at this point!
+They’ll keep cooking in the next step.

 Sweet potatoes, bell peppers and spices added to skillet

-Add the diced red bell pepper, 3/4 tsp salt, 1/2 tsp black pepper, 1/2 tsp garlic powder, and 1/2 tsp of smoked paprika to the skillet.
+Add the diced red bell pepper, ¾ tsp salt, ½ tsp black pepper, ½ tsp garlic powder, and ½ tsp of smoked paprika to the skillet.
 Stir together with the sweet potatoes until combined.
-Cook for an additional 3-5 minutes or until the sweet potatoes are fork tender.
+Cook for 3-5 minutes more or until the sweet potatoes are fork tender.

 Ground sausage and onion added to cooked sweet potatoes in a skillet.

-Add the cooked sausage and onions back to the skillet and combine with the sweet potatoes and peppers.
+Stir the cooked sausage and onions back into the skillet until combined.

 Finished sweet potato hash in a skillet.

-Cook for 1-2 more minutes to allow the sausage to reheat with the rest of the hash.
+Cook everything together for 1-2 more minutes so the sausage can reheat with the rest of the hash.

 Overhead view of sweet potato hash in a skillet garnished with sliced avocado.

-And that’s it!
+Serve: And that’s it!
 Breakfast (lunch or dinner) is served.
-Serve this sweet potato hash with fresh parsley, sliced avocado, and any of your favorite toppings.
+Serve this sweet potato hash with fresh parsley, sliced avocado, or any toppings you love.
 Enjoy!

 Overhead view of sweet potato hash on two plates topped with sliced avocado and a fried egg.